herobrineice12/hpg-password-generator/README.md

 ### Hash generator

-The **hash generator** is a generator that uses prime number calculations for creating a random key.
+The **hash generator** is a generator that uses a custom library, or, a foreign fuction made in the Golang language for creating a random key.
 When you use it, it will firstly ask you for a number (of bits) of possible calculations to be done by the algorithm, then it will ask you for an optional message to be used in the hash derivation.
 The result will not be shown after calculating, but it will be displayed after generating a password.

+The **prime generation** is firstly started with in a random start point in the range of the provided bits, if even, it will be added 1 to the start point so we can only work with odd numbers and save 1 instruction for not using `number % 2 == 0`.
+The second step involves an initial filtration, an array of number with be instanciated with only the numbers who are not divisible to 3, 5 and 7; I personally call them primitive numbers.
+The third step is the prime calculation using the custom library present in the `lib/` directory, every number on the array is tested and the confirmed primes are added together to form a string, that is encoded by the provided message.

+The **Golang** language was choosen to be the main language for hash derivation because it offers good performance, that also translate to its multithreading.
+Considering both advantages, I decided that this language was the right choice for the task provided.

 ## History